Veteran Energy

 The good:

-- 60-day penalty-free switching period—longer than most companies
+- 60-day penalty-free switching period—longer than most competitors.
+This is real and valuable.

 The catch: